Creating your first Blueprint

 "Cannot convert [unit] → [unit]"

 The component unit and the item unit aren't compatible.
 Either change the component unit to one in the same family (e.g., both weight, both volume, or both count), or fix the inventory item's unit setup.
+Stash never invents a conversion.
 See Understanding units of measurement.

 "Set content info on [item] to enable automatic deduction"

 The inventory item is stored in a packaging unit (Bag, Bottle, Box, Can, Case, etc.) but doesn't have Each [container] contains filled in.
-Open the item, scroll to Inventory setup, and add the content quantity and unit (e.g., 250 Gram or 24 Piece).
+Open the item and add the content quantity and unit (e.g., 250 Gram or 24 Piece).

 The deduction amount looks wrong